hunterkepley/c-cpp-cheatsheet/README.md

 delete[] p                  // Destroy and free array of objects at p (T) x                       // Convert x to T (obsolete, use .._cast<T>(x))

-x * y                       // Multiply
-x / y                       // Divide (integers round toward 0)
-x % y                       // Modulo (result has sign of x)

-x + y                       // Add, or \&x[y]
-x - y                       // Subtract, or number of elements from *x to *y x << y                      // x shifted y bits to left (x * pow(2, y)) x >> y                      // x shifted y bits to right (x / pow(2, y))
+x << y                      // x shifted y bits to left (x * pow(2, y)) x >> y                      // x shifted y bits to right (x / pow(2, y))

-x < y                       // Less than
-x <= y                      // Less than or equal to x > y                       // Greater than x >= y                      // Greater than or equal to

 x & y                       // Bitwise and (3 & 6 is 2)
 x ^ y                       // Bitwise exclusive or (3 ^ 6 is 5)